New York Transit Museum: Service pattern and closure

 The station exemplified the IND service theory and the design of most of the Manhattan trunk lines, which specified that local trains should operate within individual boroughs where possible, and provide transfers to express trains which would be through-routed between the boroughs.
 Court Street was to be the northern terminal of the HH Fulton Street Local, which would run south (geographically east) to Euclid Avenue.
-Additionally, one of the alternative plans for the Second Avenue Subway would have included a southern extension to Brooklyn, tying into the stub at Court Street to accommodate through service to/from Manhattan.
+Additionally, one of the alternative plans for the Second Avenue Subway would have included a southern extension to Brooklyn, tying into the stub at Court Street to accommodate through service to and from Manhattan.

-The HH through service was never inaugurated; the only trains to serve the station were part of the Court Street Shuttle, taking passengers from Court Street to the transfer station at Hoyt–Schermerhorn Streets.
+The HH through service was never inaugurated; the only trains to serve the station were part of the Court Street Shuttle portion of HH, taking passengers from Court Street to the transfer station at Hoyt–Schermerhorn Streets.
 Due to the proximity of other stations in the Downtown Brooklyn area, as well as the need to transfer to reach it, Court Street never saw much traffic and was abandoned on June 1, 1946.
 This saved about $19,903 a year; at the time of its closure, the shuttle earned $6,700 a year.
 Following the station's closure, most of the entrances to the street were sealed.